melinamarkkanen/AMRIWA/README.md

 ```

 The Snakemake file and the virtual environment `.yml` files are in the `workflow` folder.
-The virtual environments for QC and cutadapt can be created first with:
+The virtual environments can be created first with:
 ```
 snakemake --use-conda --conda-create-envs-only --cores 1
 ```